 "Thank you..."

-"Here’s 10 yuan, buy something to eat at noon.
-The boss said there might be drinks for the meeting."
+"Here’s 10 yuan; buy something to eat for lunch.
+The boss said there might be drinks coming in for a meeting."

 "I'm not going; I'm selling books in the square now, and I can earn some money."

-I saw her off to the bus, while I went to that beverage boss.
+I saw her onto the bus, while I went to the beverage boss.

-As soon as I entered, the boss got straight to the point, saying, "There’s been some trouble with the beverages that will take a month or so; do you have money?
+As soon as I entered, the boss got straight to the point, saying, "There’s been a problem with the beverages that will take a month or so; do you have any money?
 You need to pay a 1200 yuan deposit first."

 It turned out he wanted to continue scamming my money.